Skip to main content

 Richard Macksey Journal

 Greder, Audrey G., Rachel A. Kain, Olivia K. Lutz, and Rachel N. Miyazaki.
 2020.
 “Why Can’t We Be Friends: The Use of Imagined Contact in Changing Negative Attitudes Towards Outgroups.”
-Johns Hopkins University 1 (1).
+The Macksey Journal 1 (1).

 Powered by Scholastica, the modern academic journal management system